 This type of credibility is presumed by your website visitors.
 As a new real estate agent, you won’t have much of this because few people are familiar with your brand.

-Establishing this type of credibility requires you to get your name and real estate agency brand out there.
+Establishing this type of credibility requires you to get your name and real estate agency brand out there with the use of marketing campaigns.
 Appear on platforms that have already established credibility.
 This helps you build your brand’s credibility by familiarity and association with others.
+Begin consistently blogging and targeting keywords to start ranking in search engine results.

 As a new real estate agent, you’ll build this type of credibility as you successfully serve your client’s needs.
 This takes time and you’ll slowly build it as you help homeowners buy and sell their property.

-Establish this type of credibility by focusing on your client’s needs and giving them the service they need.
+Establish this type of credibility by focusing on your client’s needs and giving them the high-quality service they desire.
 Clients that are happy with your service will recommend you to their family, friends, coworkers, or anyone else.
+Try tailoring your service, with a more hands-on approach for first-time home buyers.
+Perhaps streamlining your service for past clients who are experienced.

 Once a website visitor decides that you have surface credibility, you need to start earning it.
 Your website can’t just be beautiful; it also needs to have substance.
 Website visitors want to find content that’s full of useful information.